MicrosoftDocs/azure-devops-yaml-schema/content/resources-containers-container.md

 The `container` keyword lets you specify your container images.

 [Service containers](/azure/devops/pipelines/process/service-containers) run alongside a job to provide various dependencies like databases.

+::: moniker range>"azure-pipelines-2022"

+[Template expressions](/azure/devops/release-notes/2022/sprint-212-update#template-expressions-in-container-resource-definition) are supported for `endpoint`, `volumes`, `ports`, and `options` properties of a container resource in a YAML pipeline.

+::: moniker-end

 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->